Sanskar-Agarwal/PacMan-In-Multiverse/README.md

 <h1> PacMan-In-Multiverse</h1>

-<p>In this project, I have refactored existing codebase given by Arcade 24™ (A24).
+<p>In this project, I along with Elise Marcun, have refactored existing codebase given by Arcade 24™ (A24).
 Who had made a simple version of PacMan Game to an extension: <b>PacMan-In-Multiverse</b></p>

 <img width="591" alt="image" src="https://github.com/Sanskar-Agarwal/PacMan-In-Multiverse/assets/86827884/98a78c63-536d-43af-a1c3-10da2a90de61">